lumigo-io/opentelemetry-java-distro/instrumentation/storm/README.md

 ## Possible improvements:

-* We create internal span for spout that doesn't emit any tuple.
+* Create Internal span for spout is which emitted no tuple.
 * We create internal span for tuples that emitted with the `OutputCollector` to storm internal components (like the acker) - we don't show them in the three because they are not bolts / spout, so they don't have spans.
 * We infer the component name from the thread name because I didn't manage to find any other way to do it.